Healthcare Software Development Services: All You Need to Know

 FHIR, or the Fast Healthcare Interoperability Resources, is a new specification and the latest version of HL7 from Health Level Seven International that can be used as a stand-alone data exchange standard.
 FHIR specification delivers simplified implementation by leveraging existing logical and theoretical models.
 Basically, FHIR is the most current framework of healthcare data exchange, made specifically for digital interactions.
 It enables a modern clinical decision model that covers real-time information access for healthcare providers and connects systems, applications, and devices.

 AI-enabled solutions are now being used to process images and produce faster results in medical imaging, which was previously largely dependent on scanner sensors.
 Cloud solutions for medical imaging data storage are also gaining in popularity.
-Health care is following the lead of many other industries in adopting cloud computing as a means of storing and sharing information.
-Doctors are able to see details that are extremely difficult to detect using high-resolution imaging and algorithm-based assistance.
+Healthcare is following the lead of many other industries in adopting cloud computing as a means of storing and sharing information.

 We have helped different healthcare providers with AI-enabled solutions.
 See our BIOMODEX case study and Agfa Healthcare case study for more information.